Forgot to mention!!

-- Even a 1 or 2 days sans meat is a large impact if you otherwise eat it daily.
+- Even 1 or 2 days sans meat is a large impact if you otherwise eat it daily.

 - Try oat milk!
 And if you like chocolate milk give Ripple a try, it’s delicious and made of pea protein.

-- If you switch from dairy to plant based, try to avoid almond milk and almond products altogether.
+- If you switch from dairy to plant-based, try to avoid almond milk and almond products altogether.
 They are not sustainable and have negatively affected the bee population which is essential to human life.

 - There are many delicious meat alternatives, too!
-MorningStar Chorizo, Beyond sausage patties, Earth Grown ‘zesty italian’ meatless meatballs… the list goes on.
+MorningStar Chorizo, Beyond sausage patties, Earth Grown ‘zesty Italian’ meatless meatballs… the list goes on.
 And a grilled Portobello as a burger!

 - I make exceptions to eat meat on special occasions and holidays; I look forward to having crabs 1 night when I am in MD this summer.
 Otherwise, I don’t miss or crave meat.

 While we are on the topic of Holidays, make it a point to stop buying gifts for people and special occasions.
 Buy experiences instead!
 Especially as we see the World begin to open back up, people need experiences more than objects; with the exception of those whose love language is ‘gifts’.